Afranaph Project Board of Directors

 Enoch Aboh, University of Amsterdam (Netherlands)

-Francis Ndi Wepngong, Leiden Univesity alumnuns (Netherlands)
+Francis Ndi Wepngong, Leiden Univesity alumnus (Netherlands)

 Justine Sikuku, Moi University (Kenya)